 Add files from the opening splash screen, and you can send them direct (through the site via a code), via a URL link, or via email.
 If you don't want to work with Send Anywhere through the web, you can install dedicated apps for Windows, macOS, Android and iOS.

 Free of charge, Send Anywhere will let you easily share files up to 10GB in size, with the link active for 48 hours.
-Stump up for a Plus account ($5.99 or about £4 a month), meanwhile, and you can share files up to 50GB in size, track and limit downloads, and remove the ads.
+However, for the Plus account costing $5.99 a month you get 1TB of storage and can share files up to 50GB in size, track and limit downloads, and remove the ads.